Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: Recommendations

-\textbf{Policymakers}: To respond to RQ1-b, we have performed both accessibility and GDPR compliance analysis.
-Overall if all websites comply with WCAG, it would benefit to all users, especially users with disabilities.
+To respond to RQ1-b, we have performed both accessibility and GDPR compliance analysis.
+Overall if all websites comply with WCAG, it would benefit all users, especially users with disabilities.
 The question of GDPR compliance is a more complicated question in relation to users with VI.
 GDPR bring many benefits for the privacy of users, however, in some cases, the implementation of cookie notices has affected the overall accessibility of websites.
 For this reason, we make the following recommendation to policymakers.

 The inclusion of specific guidelines for accessibility issues of user privacy which align with those included in GDPR and the ePD would generally improve the landscape.
-For example, guidelines on specific matters such as the length of time after loading that a cookie notice should be read aloud, what should be included in the content of the notices, and how should the options be presented to the users.
+For example, guidelines on specific matters such as the length of time after loading that a cookie notice should be read aloud, what should be included in the content of the notices, and how the options should be presented to the users.
+WCAG version 2.2 has added limited guidance on cookie notices~\cite{gov.ukdesignsystemCookieBannern.d., w3WebContentAccessibility2023}, however, we still believe that more guidance is needed.

 Standardisation bodies can create comprehensive specifications for website developers and dedicated privacy sections.
 For example, a W3C specification which includes all the information that developers need to comply with legal frameworks, such as GDPR or The California Consumer Privacy Act (CCPA), as well as guidelines, such as WCAG.
-Such specifications can be also offered by Google and Apple for app developers in order to improve the privacy of VI users.
+Such specifications can be also offered by Google and Apple for app developers to improve the privacy of VI users.